dart-archive/dart_docker/base/README.md

 ## Usage

-If you have an application directory with a `pubspec.yaml` file and the main aplication entry point in `main.dart` you can create a `Dockerfile` in the application directory with the following content:
+If you have an application directory with a `pubspec.yaml` file and the main application entry point in `main.dart` you can create a `Dockerfile` in the application directory with the following content:

     FROM google/dart